minqiaowang/pts-hybrid-adg/setup-labenv/setup-labenv-19.md

 ## Step 5: Verify the Database is Up

-1. From your connected session of choice **tail** the `buildsingle.log` or `buildsingle1.log` file.
+1. From your connected session of choice **tail** the `buildsingle.log`  file.
 This file has the configures log of the database.

     ````
     <copy>
-    tail -f /u01/ocidb/buildsingle*.log
+    tail -f /u01/ocidb/buildsingle.log
     </copy>
     ````
     ![](./images/tailOfBuildDBInstanceLog.png " ")